 Pangong Lake, Ladakh

 Restricting Ladakh tourism to just Pangong lake would be an extreme injustice, but if you ask me to pinpoint the most beautiful place in the region, then Pangong would definitely top my list.

-Pangong Lake doesn’t have heavy traffic or inflow of tourists, so if you want to scream at the top your voices unabashedly, come here.
-The sight of the lake can instantly instill a sense of peacefulness in your mind.
+Locally known as Pangong Tso, Pangong Lake doesn’t have heavy traffic or inflow of tourists, so if you want to scream at the top of your voices unabashedly, come here.
+The sight of the lake can instantly instil a sense of peacefulness in your mind.
 The lake located at a height of about 4350m is around 124km long and is also home to various migrating birds.
 Ladakh is definitely a travellers paradise and is also heaven to a large number of people who would love to get lost for some time from the daily hustles of city life.

-Imagine scuba diving on a hot summer day in endless blue waters, that surround exotic cottages and beaches.
+Lakshadweep, India Imagine scuba diving on a hot summer day in endless blue waters, that surround exotic cottages and beaches.
 Sounds not very Indian, right?
-Well, Lakshadweep is one place which could definitely make you wonder if you’re really in India.
+Well, Lakshadweep is one place that could definitely make you wonder if you’re really in India.

 The Lakshadweep Sports Authority hosts a lot of water activities such as scuba diving, water canoeing, paragliding, etc. Of all these scuba diving could be considered as the most fulfilling owing to the rich beautiful marine life which Lakshadweep hosts.